Stateware/Dav3i/doc/BackEndArchitecture.md

 x must be a single valid statID, y must be a single valid year, if no year is given the current year is used as default

 **by_country.php**  url/API/by_country.php?countryIDs=z
-z must be a single valid countryID or a comma delimited list of countryID's
+z must be a single valid countryID or a comma delimited list of countryID's; the front end only sends single countryIDs

 ###Error Handling
-All error checking will use the ThrowFatalError function from toolbox.php to handle errors.
+All error checking will use the ThrowFatalError and ThrowInconvenientError functions from toolbox.php to handle errors.
 ThrowFatalError will kill the page, and print a concise error message stating the nature and location of the error.
-The error message is an argument to the function.
+ThrowInconvenientError will be used in cases where it isn't necessary for the page to be killed, it will print a concise error message stating the nature and location of the error.
+For each function the error message is an argument to the function.

 All functions within api_library.php will validate and sanitize their input data.
 In the case of unsanitary or invalid data, the standard error handling procedure is followed.

 ###Security
 Functions that receive input from the front end will sanitize and validate their data.
 This insures that no unforeseen data can be used to attack the system.

+The program pixy(https://github.com/oliverklee/pixy) was used to scan for cross site scripting(XSS) and SQL injection vulnerabilities.
+Pixy found several XSS vulnerabilities in the form of echoing a variable highlighted in NoteablePixyResults.
+These vulnerabilities were determined to be unimportant because no user input could make it to these vulnerabilities without being sanitized and validated

+We plan to use PHP-IDS(https://github.com/PHPIDS/PHPIDS) to deal with server attacks.

 New data and updates to data will be submitted via a secure login(not added yet).